adamcrowe/dev-notes/CLI/ssh.md

 * 2. Enter `ssh-add` followed by the path to the private key file:

 `ssh-add -K ~/.ssh/id_rsa`

+Note: The -K option is Apple's standard version of ssh-add, which stores the passphrase in your keychain for you when you add an ssh key to the ssh-agent.

 * 3. So that your computer remembers your password each time it restarts, open (or create) the `~/.ssh/config` file and add these lines to the file: